verygoodsecurity/netlify-plugin-vgs/README.md

 First, get `clientId` and `clientSecret` credentials by following [this guide]([VGS CLI service account](https://www.verygoodsecurity.com/docs/development/vgs-git-flow/#1-provision-a-service-account))
 Then, get the ID of your vault `vaultId` in the [VGS Dashboard](https://dashboard.verygoodsecurity.com)

-Then, let's create environment variables on the the Netlify side, so they will be available during each build (go to the Platform section and copy it from the top of the page)
+Finally, let's create environment variables on the Netlify side, so they will be available during each build (go to the Platform section and copy it from the top of the page)
 ```bash
 netlify env:set VGS_CLIENT_ID <clientId>
 netlify env:set VGS_CLIENT_SECRET <clientSecret>